 Deadlines and Timelines

-GFOA expects to have speaker identified an invited by the end of January 2021.
+GFOA expects to have speaker identified an invited by mid February 2024.

 For any additional questions please contact Mike Mucha.